How to Choose a Typeface

 The font and typeface that you choose can have a huge impact on your brand.
 One of the reasons is that the typefaces you choose for your brand can have a big impact on how your brand communicates with its customers.
-It is no secret that carefully-selected fonts and font styles can highlight the advantages of your brand and logo, while an unsuitable font can evoke nasty associations and even undermine trust.
+It is no secret that carefully selected fonts and font styles can highlight the advantages of your brand and logo, while an unsuitable font can evoke unpleasant associations and even undermine trust.
 This is why choosing the best font and striking the optimal balance is likely to ensure that your brand remains clear, and its message is easy to understand.

 If you choose font styles and a typeface that reflect your brand’s core values—fun or formal, conventional, or quirky—you will attract the right type of customers.
 Here is an example: geometric fonts that have homogenized proportions often represent design cleanliness, purity, and simplicity.
 These are values that most technology brands are very eager to express to their audience.

-In contrast, many fashion brands these days have an enduring love affair with high contrast contemporary designs with their stylish hairline strokes, smooth arching curves, and bracketed serifs, expressing a timeless and elegant style.
+In contrast, many fashion brands these days have an enduring love affair with high-contrast contemporary designs with their stylish hairline strokes, smooth arching curves, and bracketed serifs, expressing a timeless and elegant style.

 Here are some basic typefaces and classifications: